 Statistical analysis was performed using GraphPad Prism version 7 (GraphPad Software, Inc., CA, USA).
-To analyse the spontaneous behaviour of the rats and detect sex differences, two-way analysis of variance (ANOVA) with Bonferroni-corrected post hoc t-test was used.
-P values lower than 0.05 were considered statistically significant.
+To analyze the spontaneous behavior of the rats and detect sex differences, two-way analysis of variance (ANOVA) with Bonferroni-corrected post hoc t-test was used. p<0.05 were considered statistically significant.
 The data are presented as the mean \pm standard error of the mean (SEM).